kurudrive/VK-Front-end-Grid-Editor/readme.txt

 Tags: post,author
 Requires at least: 3.3
 Tested up to: 4.1.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin can create bootstrap grid layout on front-end.
+This plugin can create Bootstrap grid layout on front-end.

 == Description ==

-This plugin can create bootstrap grid layout on front-end.
+This plugin can create Bootstrap grid layout on front-end.

 == Installation ==